faiface/par-lang/docs/src/introduction.md

 - A **unique object-oriented style,** where interfaces are just types and implementations are just values.
 - An **implicit concurrency,** where execution is non-blocking by default.

-Multi-paradigmn language often burden its users with multiple ways to solve the same problem.
+Multi-paradigm language often burden its users with multiple ways to solve the same problem.

 But, somewhat surprisingly, we found that in Par, **any single problem tends to have a single best solution.**
 That solution may be functional, object-oriented, a mix of those, or something else entirely.